Data-Science-for-Linguists-2024/Inaugural-Address-Analysis/README.md

 ## Visitors log
-My Guestbook can be [found here](https://github.com/Data-Science-for-Linguists-2021/Class-Lounge/blob/main/guestbooks/guestbook_lexy.md).
-Or not.
+My Guestbook can be [found here](https://github.com/Data-Science-for-Linguists-2024/Class-Lounge/blob/main/guestbooks/teresa.md).
+Or not!